 What is an internal knowledge base?

-Benefits of using internal knowledge base software
+Top 6 benefits of using internal knowledge base software

-Facilitates onboarding
+Facilitates smooth onboarding

 Having a well-organized internal knowledge base tool makes it easier to bring new employees up to speed, solve problems, and improve their experience.